tiagodeluna/study-notes/DevOps/devops-edx-course/README.md

 Con's:
 - Abstractions DSL's have a higher learning curve
-  + You need to learn the DSL language (Ruby for Chef, Puppet language for Puppet)
+  + You need to learn the DSL language (Ruby for Chef,Puppet language for Puppet)
 - Complex edge case scenarios/failures
 - Script/Shell primitives are used often
 - Point and time divergent